P-Kaksha/mystery_delivery_system/README.md

         (x2 - x1) ** 2 +
         (y2 - y1) ** 2
     )
-4. Assign Packages
+## Package Assignment

-Each package is assigned to the agent closest to its warehouse.
+Each package is assigned to the agent who is closest to the package's warehouse.

+The distance used for assignment is:

+Agent → Warehouse

 For example:

+Agent A1
+   ↓
 Warehouse W1
-     |
-     | find nearest agent
-     |
-     +------ A1
-     |
-     +------ A2
-     |
-     +------ A3
+   ↓
+Package P1

-The agent with the smallest distance from the warehouse is selected.
+The program calculates the distance from every available agent to the warehouse and selects the agent with the smallest distance.

-The assignment is stored as:
+Delivery Simulation

+After assigning a package, the delivery distance is calculated as:

+Agent → Warehouse → Destination

+Therefore:

+Package Distance =
+Agent-to-Warehouse Distance
++
+Warehouse-to-Destination Distance

+For example:

+A1 → W1 → P1 Destination

+Both parts of the route contribute to the agent's total distance.

+Agent Statistics

+For every agent, the program tracks:

 {
-    "P1": "A3",
-    "P2": "A1",
-    "P3": "A3"
+    "packages_delivered": 0,
+    "total_distance": 0.0
 }
-## Delivery Simulation

-For every package, the delivery route is:

-Agent
-  |
-  v
-Warehouse
-  |
-  v
-Destination

-The total distance for one package is:
+After processing packages, the report also contains:

+{
+    "packages_delivered": 5,
+    "total_distance": 123.45,
+    "efficiency": 24.69
+}
+Efficiency

+Efficiency is calculated as:

+Efficiency =
+Total Distance / Packages Delivered

+For example, if an agent delivers 5 packages and travels 100 units:

+100 / 5 = 20

+Therefore:

+Efficiency = 20 units per package

+A lower distance per package represents less travel per delivered package.

-Agent → Warehouse
+Best Agent

-+
-Warehouse → Destination
+The program identifies the best agent based on the lowest efficiency value among agents who delivered at least one package.

+Agents who delivered zero packages are excluded from the best-agent calculation.

 For example:

-Agent A1 = [10, 10]
-Warehouse W1 = [20, 20]
-Destination = [30, 30]

-The package distance is:

-distance(A1, W1)
-+
-distance(W1, Destination)

-The agent's original location is used for the pickup calculation for each assigned package.

-## Efficiency

-The delivery efficiency used by this project is:

-Efficiency = Total Distance / Packages Delivered

-For example, if an agent delivers 4 packages and travels 80 units:

-Efficiency = 80 / 4
-           = 20

-A lower value means less average distance traveled per delivered package.

-Agents that did not deliver any packages are not considered when identifying the best agent.

-## Best Agent
+A1 → 25.40
+A2 → 18.20
+A3 → 31.70

-The program identifies the agent with the lowest average distance per delivered package.
+The agent with the lowest efficiency value is selected.

-Agents with:

-packages_delivered = 0

-are excluded from this calculation.

-If no packages are delivered, the value of best_agent is:

-null
+The result is stored as:

+"best_agent": "A2"
-## Output
+Output

-The program generates report.json.

-Example:
+The final report is saved to:

+report.json

+A typical report has the following structure:

 {
     "A1": {
-        "packages_delivered": 4,
+        "packages_delivered": 2,
-        "total_distance": 76.39,
+        "total_distance": 50.25,
-        "efficiency": 19.1
+        "efficiency": 25.13
     },
     "A2": {
-        "packages_delivered": 1,
+        "packages_delivered": 3,
-        "total_distance": 31.36,
+        "total_distance": 60.50,
-        "efficiency": 31.36
+        "efficiency": 20.17
     },
     "A3": {
-        "packages_delivered": 7,
-        "total_distance": 137.9,
-        "efficiency": 19.7
-    },
-    "A4": {
         "packages_delivered": 0,
         "total_distance": 0.0,
         "efficiency": 0.0
     },
-    "best_agent": "A1"
+    "best_agent": "A2"
 }

-The actual values depend on the contents of data.json.
+The exact values depend on the contents of data.json.

+Program Functions
+load_data()

+Loads and parses JSON data from the input file.

+load_data(file_name)
+normalize_locations()

+Converts both supported warehouse and agent formats into a common dictionary format.

+normalize_locations(data, key)

+## Supported formats:

+List of dictionaries
+        ↓
+Dictionary of coordinates
+calculate_distance()

+Calculates the Euclidean distance between two points.

+calculate_distance(point_1, point_2)
+find_nearest_agent()

+Finds the agent closest to a specified warehouse.

+find_nearest_agent(warehouse_location, agents)
+assign_packages()

+Assigns every package to the nearest available agent.

+assign_packages(packages, warehouses, agents)
+simulate_delivery()

+Calculates delivery distances and updates each agent's delivery statistics.

+simulate_delivery(packages, assignments, warehouses, agents) calculate_efficiency()

+Calculates the distance traveled per delivered package.

+calculate_efficiency(report)
+find_best_agent()

+Finds the active agent with the lowest efficiency.

+find_best_agent(report)
+save_report()

+Saves the final report as JSON.

+save_report(report, file_name)
 ## Error Handling

-The program includes basic input validation.
+The program includes basic validation for invalid input situations.

 Missing Warehouse

-If a package refers to a warehouse that does not exist:
+If a package refers to a warehouse that does not exist, the program raises:

+ValueError: Warehouse 'W1' does not exist
+No Available Agents

+If no agents are available for package assignment, the program raises:

+ValueError: NO agents are available for package assignment

+This prevents the program from attempting to assign a package when the required data is unavailable.

+Running the Program

+Open the terminal in VS Code.

+If the terminal is currently in the parent directory:

+C:\Users\LENOVO\project_new>

+navigate into the project folder:

+cd Mystery_Delivery_System

+Then run:

+python main.py

+If the VS Code terminal is already inside:

+C:\Users\LENOVO\project_new\Mystery_Delivery_System>

+you can directly run:

+python main.py

+The program reads data.json, performs the delivery simulation, displays the results, and generates/updates report.json.

+## Logic Assumptions

+The assignment allows some interpretation.
+The following assumptions were used:

+Nearest-agent assignment: Each package is assigned to the agent closest to its warehouse.
+Distance calculation: Euclidean distance is used.

+Delivery route: The route for each package is assumed to be:

+Agent → Warehouse → Destination
+Agent location: An agent's original location is used when calculating the distance to the warehouse for each assigned package.
+The agent's location is not updated after a delivery.
+Independent packages: Each package is treated independently.
+Multiple packages assigned to the same agent are not combined into an optimized delivery route.
+Tie-breaking: If two agents have exactly the same distance to a warehouse, the first agent encountered in the input data is selected.
+This is because the assignment condition replaces the current agent only when a strictly smaller distance is found.

+Efficiency: Efficiency is calculated as:

+Total Distance / Packages Delivered
+Agents with zero deliveries: Agents that deliver zero packages are excluded when determining the best agent.
+Best agent: The best agent is the active agent with the lowest distance per delivered package.
+Invalid warehouse: A package referring to a non-existent warehouse causes a ValueError.
+No agents: If there are no available agents, the program raises a ValueError.
+## Test Cases

+The program was tested with both supported input formats.

+Test Case 1 — Base Format

+This format uses:

+warehouses → list of dictionaries agents     → list of dictionaries packages   → warehouse_id

+Example:

 {
-    "warehouses": {},
+    "warehouses": [
+        {"id": "W1", "location": [0, 0]},
+        {"id": "W2", "location": [50, 75]},
+        {"id": "W3", "location": [100, 25]}
+    ],
-    "agents": {
+    "agents": [
-        "A1": [10, 20]
-    },
+        {"id": "A1", "location": [5, 5]},
+        {"id": "A2", "location": [60, 60]},
+        {"id": "A3", "location": [95, 30]}
+    ],
     "packages": [
-        {
-            "id": "P1",
-            "warehouse": "W1",
-            "destination": [30, 40]
+        {"id": "P1", "warehouse_id": "W1", "destination": [30, 40]},
-        }
+        {"id": "P2", "warehouse_id": "W2", "destination": [70, 90]},
+        {"id": "P3", "warehouse_id": "W3", "destination": [105, 20]},
+        {"id": "P4", "warehouse_id": "W1", "destination": [10, 10]},
+        {"id": "P5", "warehouse_id": "W2", "destination": [40, 80]}
     ]
 }

-The program raises:

-ValueError: Warehouse 'W1' does not exist
-No Available Agents

-If packages exist but there are no agents:
+Test Case 2 — Dictionary Format

+This format uses:

+warehouses → dictionary
+agents     → dictionary
+packages   → warehouse

+Example:

 {
     "warehouses": {
-        "W1": [10, 20]
+        "W1": [11, 35],
+        "W2": [14, 40],
+        "W3": [75, 54]
     },
-    "agents": {},
-    "packages": [
-        {
+    "agents": {
-            "id": "P1",
-            "warehouse": "W1",
-            "destination": [30, 40]
+        "A1": [69, 36],
+        "A2": [64, 71],
+        "A3": [97, 58]
     }
-    ]
 }

-The program raises:

-ValueError: NO agents are available for package assignment Empty Delivery System

-An empty system is also handled:

-{
-    "warehouses": {},
-    "agents": {},
-    "packages": []
-}

-Since there are no packages to assign, the program completes successfully.

-The generated report contains:

-{
-    "best_agent": null
-}
-## Test Cases

-The implementation was tested using multiple test cases containing different:

-Numbers of warehouses
-Numbers of agents
-Numbers of packages
-Warehouse locations
-Agent locations
-Package destinations
-Agent/package distributions
-Input formats

-The test cases also include cases where some agents receive no packages.

-Example Test Case

-For one test case:

-P1 → A4
-P2 → A4
-P3 → A3
-P4 → A2
-P5 → A4
-P6 → A3
-P7 → A3
-P8 → A3
-P9 → A3
-P10 → A3

-The resulting delivery statistics were:

-A1 → 0 packages
-A2 → 1 package
-A3 → 6 packages
-A4 → 3 packages

-Under the project's efficiency calculation, the best agent was determined from the agents who delivered at least one package.

-Another test case produced:

-A1 → 0 packages
-A2 → 2 packages
-A3 → 3 packages
-A4 → 6 packages

-The implementation successfully handled both cases.
+The program successfully normalizes this format and processes the packages using the same delivery logic.

-## Design Decisions
+Design Decisions
-Nearest Agent

-A package is assigned according to the agent's distance from the package's warehouse.

-Agent → Warehouse

-The destination is not used when deciding which agent receives the package.
+Common Internal Format

+Instead of writing separate assignment and simulation logic for each input format, the program normalizes warehouse and agent data once.

+This reduces duplicated logic and makes the remaining functions simpler.

+Euclidean Distance

+Euclidean distance was selected because the assignment describes locations using two-dimensional coordinates.

-Delivery Distance
+Independent Delivery Calculation

-After assignment, the package distance is calculated as:

-Agent → Warehouse → Destination
-Agent Location

-The agent's original location is used for the warehouse pickup calculation for each assigned package.

-The program does not update the agent's location after each delivery because the assignment does not specify an evolving agent position or route optimization between packages.

-## Functions

-The main functions in main.py are:

-Function	Purpose
+Each package's route is calculated independently using the agent's original location.
+No route optimization or dynamic agent movement is performed.

-load_data()	Load JSON input
+JSON Output

-normalize_locations()	Normalize warehouse/agent formats
-calculate_distance()	Calculate Euclidean distance find_nearest_agent()	Find nearest agent to a warehouse assign_packages()	Assign packages to agents simulate_delivery()	Calculate delivery statistics calculate_efficiency()	Calculate average distance per package find_best_agent()	Identify best-performing active agent save_report()	Save results to report.json main()	Run the complete workflow
+The final report is stored as JSON because the input is also JSON and the format is easy to read and process programmatically.

-## Program Workflow
+Program Workflow
                  data.json
-    |
-    v
+                    │
+                    ▼
               Load JSON data
-    |
-    v
+                    │
+                    ▼
+        Normalize warehouses
-Normalize warehouses and agents
+        and agents
-    |
-    v
+                    │
+                    ▼
-Find nearest agent for each package
+          Find nearest agent
+           for each package
-    |
-    v
+                    │
+                    ▼
           Assign packages
-    |
-    v
+                    │
+                    ▼
         Simulate deliveries
-    |
-    v
+                    │

        Calculate total distance
-    |
-    v
+                    │

         Calculate efficiency
-    |
-    v
+                    │

           Find best agent
-    |
-    v
+                    │

-Generate report.json
+             report.json
-## Future Improvements / Bonus Features
+## Future Improvements

 Possible future improvements include:

 Random delivery delays
-ASCII delivery routes
+ASCII visualization of delivery routes
-Supporting an agent joining during the day
+Support for agents joining during the day
-Generating a CSV report of top performers
+CSV report for top-performing agents
-More extensive input validation
+More detailed validation of input data
+Optimized multi-package routing
+Dynamic agent locations after each delivery
-Unit tests using Python's unittest or pytest
+Unit tests for individual functions

-These features are optional extensions to the core delivery simulation.

 ## Conclusion

-The Mystery Delivery System demonstrates:

-JSON file handling
-Python functions
-Dictionaries and lists
-Input normalization
-Euclidean distance calculation
-Package assignment
-Simulation logic
-Aggregation of delivery statistics
-Basic error handling
-JSON report generation

-The project is implemented using only Python's standard library.
+The Mystery Delivery System demonstrates how Python can be used to process structured JSON data, calculate distances, assign resources based on proximity, simulate deliveries, and generate performance reports.

+The program supports both the original base input format and the alternate test-case format by normalizing the warehouse and agent data before performing the main delivery operations.